 It’s no surprise that I LOVE using Jenga questions in therapy.
-Whether it’s questions about music, a way to prompt instrument playing, or to build rapport, Jenga is an amazing tool.
+Whether the questions are about music, a way to prompt instrument playing, or to build rapport, Jenga is an amazing tool.

 These questions can be asked numerous times, week over week, and they don’t get old.
 Too old anyway.
 Here are a few examples:

 - Describe a time that you felt really excited lately.

 - What was a challenge you faced this week?

 - Who made you feel good this week?

 - Rate your day so far on a scale of 1-10.

 P.S.
 If you are looking for visuals, intervention ideas, ebooks, or more supports similar to our Jenga questions, then don’t forget to head to our shop!